evanbio/evanverse/.github/checklists/platform-test.md

 ## 📊 Summary

-**evanverse 0.3.4 is highly compatible across Windows, macOS, and Linux** with perfect test results (1358 pass, 0 warnings, 0 errors).
+**evanverse 0.3.5 is highly compatible across Windows, macOS, and Linux** with excellent test results (1358 pass, 0 warnings, 0 errors).
 The package demonstrates excellent cross-platform design principles and should work reliably across all major R platforms without modification.

 **Recommendation**: ✅ **Approved for cross-platform deployment**